 Deploy and Manage Applications

-This guide explains how I deploy and manage applications on my Kubernetes cluster using GitOps with ArgoCD.
+This guide explains how applications are deployed and managed on the Kubernetes cluster using GitOps with ArgoCD.

 How Application Deployment Works